polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

-After you have defined the on-chain callback function, you can then in the off-chain worker entry
+Here, after having defined the on-chain callback function, in the off-chain worker you can specify
-specify that function to be call back in the next block import.
+that function to be called back in the next block import phase.
 You then submit a signed transaction
 to the node.

-If you look at the implementation of `fn system::offchain::submit_signed ()` within Substrate, you
-would realized it is calling the on-chain callback for each of the key in local keystore.
-But since
+If you look at the implementation of `fn system::offchain::submit_signed ()` in [Substrate codebase](https://github.com/paritytech/substrate), you would realized it is calling the on-chain callback for each of the key in local keystore.
-you only have one key in the local keystore, you are only calling the function once back on-chain.
+But since you only have one key in the local keystore now, you are calling the function only once back on-chain.

 ## Unsigned Transactions